fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Types, Elements and Links
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-OMF Types always appear in the AF Database as AF Element Templates.
+OMF Types appear in the AF Database as AF Element Templates.
 Templates can be viewed by running the PI System Explorer and navigating to the *Library* tab and expanding *Element Templates*.
 When an AF Element is created by OMF, its defining AF Template is displayed in the *Template* field of the *General* tab.
 This is the PI System Explorer view of the *default* AF Element: